-Fonseca, through his company, Fonseca Consulting Group, received a retroactive, one-year public relations contract with the town after a unanimous vote (5-0) by the commissioners on Thursday.
+Fonseca, through his company, Fonseca Consulting Group, received a retroactive, one-year public relations contract with the town after a unanimous vote (5-0) by the commissioners.

 “The Town shall pay a monthly rate not to exceed $5,000.00 for public relations services provided in accordance with the request for proposals,” a copy of the approved resolution says.

 The resolution further states that “prior approval of all expenses including printing, mailing, video productions and media insertions” must be pre-approved before purchasing/ordering and the contract runs between January 1st and December 31st of this year.

 “I’m honored and I want to thank the mayor and board of commissioners, I’m looking forward to working with them and doing a great job, providing the residents and our officials a great work product,” Fonseca said over the phone.

 His company beat out two companies that significantly underbid him: Vision Media and Ingenio Multicultural Marketing and Advertising.

 Vision Media, a Secaucus-based firm best known for their work in North Bergen, asked to be compensated $4,000 a month, while Ingenio, run by West New York Board of Education Trustee Jose Mendoza, had a monthly ask of $3,900.

 Those figures were obtained through an Open Public Records Act request for all requests for proposals for the public relations bid in West New York.